Ducks404/Personal-Automation-App/README.md

 How this automation folder works
 ========================
-The main script that is being run constantly in the background is **app.py** All the other python scripts in here are being imported and called in the main script.
+The main script that is being run constantly in the background is **app.pyw** All the other python scripts in here are being imported and called in the main script.

 When making a new automation module: